 If you are requesting FMLA leave because of your own or a covered relation's serious health condition, you and the relevant health care provider must supply appropriate medical certification.
 When you request FMLA leave, Oklahoma County will notify you of the requirement for medical certification and when it is due (15 days after you request leave).
 Failure to provide requested medical certification in a timely manner may jeopardize your leave or result in denial of leave until it is provided.
 Oklahoma County, at its expense, may require an examination by a second health care provider designated by Oklahoma County, if it reasonably doubts the medical certification you initially provide.
 If the second health care provider's opinion conflicts with the original medical certification, Oklahoma County, at its expense, may require a third, mutually agreeable, health care provider to conduct an examination and provide a final and binding opinion.
-Subsequent medical certification requirements in the section on Military FMLA leave above.
+Subsequent medical certification may be required on a reasonable basis.
+Note: For coordination, see the specific certification requirements in the section on Military FMLA leave above.